bmcca004/CS471Project/README.md

 # CS471Project

 This is a class project for ODU's CS471 Fall 2023 class done by Bryan McCauley.
+It uses Java as the programming language.
+And SDK 1.8 corretto-1.8.
 The requirements as follows:
 CS471/571: Operating System Concepts
 Fall 2023 Course